FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-08.md

 {:/comment}

 Due to the fact that testing equipment takes the intended load as an input parameter for a trial measurement, any load search algorithm needs to deal with intended load values internally.

-But in the presence of goals with a non-zero loss ratio, the intended load usually does not match the user's intuition of what a throughput is.
+But in the presence of goals with a non-zero [Goal Loss Ratio](#Goal-Loss-Ratio), the intended load usually does not match the user's intuition of what a throughput is.
-The forwarding rate (as defined in [RFC2285] section 3.6.1) is better, but it is not obvious how to generalize it for loads with multiple trial results and a non-zero [Goal Loss Ratio] (#Goal-Loss-Ratio).
+The forwarding rate (as defined in [RFC2285] section 3.6.1) is better, but it is not obvious how to generalize it for loads with multiple trial results and a non-zero goal loss ratio.

 The best example is also the main motivation: hard limit performance.
-Even if the medium allows higher performance, the SUT interfaces may have their additional own limitations, e.g. a specific fps limit on the NIC (a very common occurance).
+Even if the medium allows higher performance, the SUT interfaces may have their additional own limitations, e.g. a specific fps limit on the NIC (a common occurance).

+TODO: Link to subsection about Max Load.

 Ideally, those should be known and used when computing Max Load.
 But if Max Load is higher that what interface can receive or transmit,